AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

     - `translate()`: Translates Markdown between two different languages.
 Has the option of specifying special words to ignore the Google Translate translation and use your own translation.

 <!---Add a progress section, even if it just says that you won't be working on Document because it's done --->
+## Team reorganization
+Also in talks is the potential reorganization of the of the AIDE team.
+Since next semester we will not be focusing on GUI and Document, we will need to restructure the team.
+We will still need a template team, which will be in charge of redoing all of the CADing in OnShape.
+The size of the team is not confirmed.
+This past semester, we had a larger subteam, which made communication harder at times.
+That is also something that will be taken into consideration, when trying to form teams next semester.

 Thanks for reading! :D